There is no one way to study economics at Wellesley.

 Study at Other Institutions

 Students planning to study at other U.S. Institutions, including those in the 12 College Exchange, should consult the department's transfer credit advisor.
 In order to obtain Wellesley credit for any economics course taken elsewhere during the summer or academic year, approval must be obtained in advance from the transfer credit advisor and the College Registrar.
 In general, courses from two-year or community colleges will not be accepted at any level.
-Courses taken elsewhere will not normally be transferred at the Grade III level; students must take their two 300-level courses at Wellesley or at MIT.
+Courses taken elsewhere will not normally be transferred at the Grade III level; students must take their two 300-level courses at Wellesley.

 Economics 201, 202, and 203 should ordinarily be taken at Wellesley.
 Transfer credit may be awarded for 201 or 202 taken elsewhere, but only if the course is taught with a calculus prerequisite.
 Courses thought to be equivalent to 203 must require the completion of a multiple regression project to receive transfer credit.
 These restrictions normally apply only to courses taken after enrollment at Wellesley.
 Transfer students wishing to obtain transfer credit for economics courses taken prior to enrollment at Wellesley should contact the department's transfer credit advisor.